mjiggidy/pybinlock/docs/index.rst

 pybinlock
 #########

-``pybinlock`` is a python package for the ``binlock`` library.
+``pybinlock`` is a python package for the :mod:`binlock` library.

-``binlock`` is a python library for programmatically locking and unlocking bins in Avid Media Composer projects.
+:mod:`binlock` is a python library for programmatically locking and unlocking bins in Avid Media Composer projects.

 .. caution::

+   :mod:`binlock` is an unofficial library created for educational purposes.
 While the ``.lck`` lock file format is a very simple one, it is officially undocumented.
 Use this library at your own risk -- the developer assumes no responsibility for any damage to your project, loss of data, or underwhelming box office performance.